films

 The Machinery Installation

-Making its premier at the Ironbridge Gorge World Heritage Festival 2018, The Machinery Installation is a collaborative art work by Caroline Radcliffe (clog dancer), Sarah Angliss (composer and digital artist) and Jon Harrison (digital film maker).
+Making its premier at the Ironbridge Gorge World Heritage Festival 2018, The Machinery Installation is a collaborative art work by Caroline Radcliffe (clog dancer), Sarah Angliss (composer and digital artist) and Jon Harrison (digital filmmaker).

 The three screen, immersive, sound and visual installation expresses the dehumanisation and alienation of the industrial worker - relentlessly subjected to an exhausting cycle of repetition.